HPTN MODELLING CENTRE

 - Dr James Stannah poster: “Investigating longitudinal links between homophobic violence, depression, alcohol use, and HIV risk among men who have sex with men and transgender women: preliminary findings with the HPTN 075 study”

-Our recent collaboration with UNAIDS
+Collaboration with UNAIDS

 - Our publication: Measuring HIV Acquisitions Among Partners of Key Populations: Estimates From HIV Transmission Dynamic Models